Driving and rest time regulations

 - When a vehicle is unsubscribed or sold.

-The read-out driving & rest time data must be stored for 12 months on two independent servers or hard drives.
+The read-out driving and rest time data must be stored for 12 months on two independent servers or hard drives.

-It also needs to be analyzed, as the law requires you to 'self-monitor'.
+It must also be analyzed, as the law stipulates that you must 'perform self-monitoring'.

-This can be done in a system like TachoManagement.
+This can be done in a system such as TachoManagement.

 CONTACT US FOR A NON-BINDING OFFER